 There is one key difference between the two types of IOC – ApplicationContext is an advanced container, while BeanFactory is a basic one.
 This means that the functions of BeanFactory are furthered by ApplicationContext.

 Question 2: Why doesn’t ‘annotation wiring’ work?

 By default, annotation wiring is going to be turned off.
-In order to make it work, you would have to enable it in your configuration files.
+To make it work, you would have to enable it in your configuration files.

 Question 3: What’s the difference between ‘concern’ and ‘cross-cutting’ concern?

 There are a lot of comparisons in Spring interview questions, especially for the advanced developers.
 ‘Concern’ is used when you want to implement a singular, specific function into your project (app).
 ‘Cross-cutting’ concerns are functions that will apply through ought the entire project – all of the modules in your app will be affected.